liamw9534/Jumper-nRF52-CppUTest/README.md

 ## A slightly more sophisticated example

 Ok, so the `cpputest_basic` application is very basic and does not really show any real C++ testing in an embedded system.
-A more slightly more sophisticated example is built-up in `spi_flash_filesystem`.
+A slightly more sophisticated example is built-up in `spi_flash_filesystem`.
 This example includes:

 - a C++ wrapper for a generic SPI flash device that uses the nRF52 SDK SPI driver